Much discussion happens on #raku, our IRC channel. This is the fastest way to get help.

 Another way to stay tuned is reading posts from blogs that focus on Raku.

-Raku is well represented on Rosetta Code, where you can see Raku (and many other languages) applied to numerous programming tasks.
+Raku is well represented on Rosetta Code, where you can see the Raku Programming Language (and many other languages) applied to numerous programming tasks.

 Many questions and answers marked with Raku tag.